Reviews by Prelude

 The Ultimate Test Drive

-(A review of Test Drive Unlimited)
+Posted : 16 years, 5 months ago on 29 April 2008 12:49 (A review of Test Drive Unlimited)

-I grew up in the golden era of PC Gaming - the DOS years of late 80s & early 90s - so I'm very familiar with this series' roots.
+[Link removed - login to see]I grew up in the golden era of PC Gaming - the DOS years of late 80s & early 90s - so I'm very familiar with this series' roots.
 But despite its concept early on, with add-on packs of different cars to test drive, the series never flourished, and was nothing more than second (or third) fiddle to the hugely popular Need for Speed series.
-The closest the game actually felt like a test drive was the first Off-Road spin-off series, with a large selection of trucks & SUVs, and wide-open terrain to explore, and the buggy but ambitious Test Drive III.And now comes Test Drive Unlimited, released a few years back for the Xbox360 and then on the PC.
-It is the latest (and perhaps the last, given Atari's financial woes) of this long running series of driving/racing simulators.
-And man, what a ride it is!
+The closest the game actually felt like a test drive was the first Off-Road spin-off series, with a large selection of trucks & SUVs, and wide-open terrain to explore, and the buggy but ambitious Test Drive III.

 You start the game with $200,000 and a ticket to Hawaii.
 Upon your arrival, you choose a rental car, choose a house (which acts as a hub for your stats and multi-car garage for the cars you purchase along the way), and go to various dealership to test drive and pick your first ride.
 I started off with a sexy Audi TT Coupe, bright red.

 And now the beauty of the game.
 It's open-ended, and the world is massive (complete island of Olahu, to be exact).
 And driving 15 miles actually feels like driving 15 miles.
 And on a high-end system, you crank out all graphics and turn on HDR and you've got a stunning looking world to explore.
 Various races are held throughout the island, as well as several missions (courier, hitch-hikers, etc..) are you chances to rack up money.
 You can sell your cars, collect them, but other than paint jobs and rims, you won't find Grand Turismo or Need for Speed Underground level of tuning.
-This isn't pimp my ride - this is test drive the world's most beautiful exotic cars (although several dozen cards from all dealership, from GM, Nissan, Audi, Cadillac and many others, are available - its not strictly supercar city).
+This isn't pimp my ride - this is test drive the world's most beautiful exotic cars (although several dozen cars from all dealership, from GM, Nissan, Audi, Cadillac and many others, are available - its not strictly supercar city).
 Damage however is non-existant, except for fact more cars you hit, the more the cops will be out after you with a hefty fine (racked up a $20,000 fine after evading the cops for half hour, passing numerous road blocks, and trying to hide from them.
 Man, that was a riot :)

 And let's not forget about the music and sounds.
 Every car is perfectly re-created, not just in details, dashboard and instruments, but also by engine sound.
 And if you turn on the radio, you'll notice the game comes loaded with a killer list of tracks (although its easy to link to your mp3 folder for a personal radio station.)